Jenny Yokobori

 Jennifer N. Yokobori (born February 11, 1997) is an American voice actress.
 She is best known for voicing Yoimiya in Genshin Impact and Kuromi and Cinnamoroll in Hello Kitty and Friends Supercute Adventures, as well as the voice of Kuromi for the English dubbing of the Netflix stop motion animated series My Melody & Kuromi.

 Career

 In 2018, Yokobori began her voice acting career when she voiced the character known as Elice in the online video game Fire Emblem Heroes.

 Yokobori provided the American voice of Dashi in the children's animated series Octonauts, which premiered on Netflix in 2020.

 In 2021, Yokobori provided the English voice of Yoimiya in the video game Genshin Impact.
 The same year, she replaced Tress MacNeille as the voice of Kumiko in The Simpsons, starting with the thirty-second season when the show was working towards a goal to not have white actors perform non-white characters.
-She is currently the youngest voice actor in the main voice cast and the only one born after the series started airing in 1989.